RemiPoletoukhine/categorical-fm/README.md

 ### Swiss Roll on Simplex

 To reproduce this toy experiment from [4], use our adaptation of the [original](https://github.com/ccr-cheng/statistical-flow-matching/blob/main/swissroll.ipynb) `swissroll.ipynb` notebook, where we additionally included our implementation of CatFlow [1] with an MLP backbone as in [4].
+To reproduce the results, execute the notebook under the [4] repo.

 ### QM9: Categorical Generation